tox-dev/tox/doc/config.rst

    Indicates where the packaging root file exists (historically the ``setup.py`` for ``setuptools``).
    This will be the working directory when performing the packaging.

 .. conf:: distdir ^ PATH ^ {toxworkdir}/dist

    Directory where the packaged source distribution should be put.
 Note this is cleaned at the start of every packaging invocation.

+.. conf:: sdistsrc ^ PATH ^ {toxworkdir}/dist

+   Do not build the package, but instead use teh latest package available under this path.
+   You can override it via the command line flag ``--installpkg``.

 .. conf:: distshare ^ PATH ^ {homedir}/.tox/distshare